sciapp/sampledb/docs/user_guide/schemas.rst

 Schema Templates
 ```````````````

-Schema Templates offer a way to reuse created actions easily.
+Schema Templates offer a way to easily reuse action schemas.

 If an *action_type* is marked as includable into other actions it's possible to reuse the schema.

-A template action could look like
+The schema for a template action could look like the following:

 .. code-block:: json
    :caption: Minimal schema template